adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 ## 5. Because visual classes aren't worth it

-We may as well inline styles.
-It's more explicit and reduces the CSS footprint to zero.
-But mixing concerns is impractical and removes our ability to cache.
+In some respects we may as well inline styles.
+This is more explicit and reduces the CSS footprint to zero.
+Inline CSS is a problem though, because we can't use media queries for example.
+And placing CSS in HTML mixes concerns and removes the ability to cache it.

 > Question: Isn't `.red` the exact same abstraction that CSS already gives us for free with `color: red`?